David Powlison

 David Arthur Powlison (December 14, 1949 – June 7, 2019) was an American Christian counselor, theologian, and author.
-A key leader in the biblical counseling movement, he served for decades at the Christian Counseling and Educational Foundation (CCEF) and taught at Westminster Theological Seminary.
-His work emphasized Scripture-based approaches to counseling, combining theological depth with psychological insight.
+An important leader in the biblical counseling movement, he worked for decades at the Christian Counseling and Educational Foundation (CCEF) and taught at Westminster Theological Seminary.

 Early life and education

 David Powlison was born in Honolulu, Hawaii, to Peter and Dora "Dodie" Powlison.
 His father, a history teacher and decorated swimmer, taught at Punahou School, where David also studied.
 Growing up in a multicultural environment, Powlison later reflected on the cultural richness of Honolulu, describing it as both “Asiacentric” and “Eurocentric.”

 After graduating from Punahou School in 1967, Powlison attended Harvard College, earning a degree in social relations in 1971.
 While at Harvard, he was a letter-winning swimmer and became involved in student activism, the countercultural movement, and various philosophical and religious explorations.

 Conversion and theological formation

 Though raised in a liberal mainline church, Powlison became disillusioned with Christianity in his youth.
 His spiritual transformation began through a long-standing conversation with his college roommate, Bob Kramer.
 In 1975, at the age of 25, he experienced a radical Christian conversion that he described as a “my-whole-life-passing-before-my-eyes moment.”

 Soon after, he enrolled at Westminster Theological Seminary in Glenside, Pennsylvania, where he earned his Master of Divinity in 1980.
 He later completed both an M.A.
 (1986) and Ph.D.
 (1996) at the University of Pennsylvania, focusing on the history of science and medicine.
 His dissertation, Competent to Counsel?, examined the anti-psychiatry movement among conservative Protestants and was later published as The Biblical Counseling Movement: History and Context.